Q. What style of Yoga do you teach?

 Q. What happens if I am not able to arrive on time to a class?

-Q. If I am not able to come to my regular class, may I come into a different class during the same week?
+Q. If I am not able to come to my regular class may I come into a different class during the same week?
+If I am on holiday can I make up the class?

-Q. If I move from a beginners class to an Intermediate class, is it going to be much more advanced?
+Q. If I move from the Living Yoga to Living Vinyasa or Prana Vinyasa, is it going to be much more advanced?

-A. The format of all my Yoga classes are the same.
+A. The format of all my Yoga classes are very similar.
 New practices will be introduced and practices are further developed.
-If for any reason I feel it would be more helpful for you to stay in a beginners/foundation class we would discuss this, but remember Yoga is about working with yourself, not measuring yourself by what others can do.
+However most practices can be modified or alternative practices can be given.
+If for any reason I feel it would be more helpful for you to stay in the Foundation class we would discuss this, but remember Yoga is about working with yourself, not measuring yourself by what others can do.

 Q. Should I practice Yoga on the same day I have had body work therapy eg Acupuncture, osteopathy, massage?